SonetMiddleware/sonet-dao-backend/doc/interface.md

 ```

 > note: param.dao is collection_id or dao_id, dao_id firstly.

+> note: voter_type 1: one address(owned NFT), one vote; 2: one NFT, one vote; 3: one SON, one vote; 5: one TON, one
+> vote; 6: one address, one vote; 7: 1 ballot per nft holder in group

 Version 2: To retrieve the proposal list for a given DAO ID, use the following URL: